high-dimensional/tumour-seg/README.md

 'T2.nii.gz':'image_0003.nii.gz'}
 ```

-The basic syntax is as follows:
+The basic syntax to call a segmentation model is as follows:
 ```
 nnUNet_predict -i INPUT_FOLDER -o OUTPUT_FOLDER -t TASK_NAME_OR_ID -f all
 ```